 There are several factors that can predispose to the appearance of this disease, such as advanced age, chronic infection, diabetes, high blood pressure, immune disorders, kidney and liver problems, prostatic hypertrophy and bladder obstruction.
-The signs and symptoms that these patients present are:
+The signs and symptoms that these patients present and explained by a nephrologist in Delhi are:

 - Failure to dispose of waste products through the urine

 - Fluid retention, causing edema (swelling) in the legs, ankles or feet.